giovannipbonin/ieee-program/README.md

 ### Sorting
   One of the most basic algorithms is sorting.
-Everyone is familiar with sorting, in real life we might have a bookshelf sorted by alphabetical order, which is useful for retrieving and finding the correct book at a later time.
+Everyone is familiar with sorting.
+In real life we might have a bookshelf sorted by alphabetical order, which is useful for retrieving and finding the correct book at a later time.

-  The key question following this then, how to efficiently sort a given data structure?
+  The key question following this then is, how to efficiently sort a given data structure?
 There are many algorithms and here we will go over them:

   Videos: